thomassimmer/NeoPass/README.md

 On the first run, you'll be prompted to choose a master password.
 This password will be used to encrypt and decrypt your password entries.

+## Commands

+- **↓**: Use this command to move the selection cursor down by one line in the list of entries.

+- **↑**: Use this command to move the selection cursor up by one line in the list of entries.

+- **a**: This command allows you to add a new entry to the list.
+You'll be prompted to provide details such as the application or website name, username or email, and password.

+- **d**: Use this command to delete the currently selected entry from the list.

+- **e**: This command enables you to edit the details of the currently selected entry, such as the application or website name, username or email, and password.

+- **Space**: Pressing the Spacebar will copy the password of the currently selected entry to your clipboard, allowing for easy pasting into other applications.

+- **l**: Use this command to change the language settings of the tool.

 ## Contributing

 We welcome contributions from the community.
 If you encounter any issues or have a feature request, please open an issue on our GitHub repository.
 If you'd like to contribute, feel free to submit a pull request.